 Ok here’s what this article is about.
 I’m not a professional dog trainer, but I would like to get into agility with my dog as a hobby.
 I don’t have any current plans to compete and no local clubs I could join.
 I do have a bit of space in our backyard, so I was hoping to buy some dog agility training equipment for home-use.

-I did some research and found it surprisingly difficult to find dog agility training equipment in Australia.
+When I looked into it, I found it surprisingly difficult to find dog agility training equipment in Australia.
 I suppose if you do agility professionally, it’d be best to ask around in your local club for recommendations on where to get equipment.
 For a novice like me, I just wanted to buy some parts online, but I couldn’t find many online retailers that I was comfortable buying from.

 Most websites I came across looked outdated and/or had no security certificates which makes me uncomfortable when it comes to making purchases online.